 Paying off debt tends to be easier than generating more income, but it still takes discipline.
 You’ll need to calculate your total monthly income and expenses, then subtract the latter from the former to find out how much you have left over.
 As much of that as possible should go toward paying off your debts.

-There are a number of ways you can go about doing this.
+There are a number of ways you can go about decreasing your debt to improve your small business debt-to-income ratio.

 This strategy tends to work best for people who want to see tangible results quickly.
 To pay off your debts, you pay the minimum on each bill and use the remainder to pay off your smallest debt.
 Once that’s paid off, your next smallest becomes your priority, and so on until all of your debts are gone.